AccessibilityLab/SoundModVR/README.md

 2. *Add an **AudioSource** to this object that has **ShoulderLocalizationManager** attached.*
 3. *Attach the main camera of the scene to the `Main Camera` Field.*
 4. *If the feature is used for a fixed **AudioSource**, you could attach that **AudioSource** to the `Target Audio Source` field.*
-5. *If you wish to use audio clips or notification clips other than the default sounds "To your left" and "To your right", attach them in the `Left Audio Clip` and `Right Audio Clip` fields.*
+5. *Attach the audio clips for indicating "To your left" and "To your right", in the `Left Audio Clip` and `Right Audio Clip` fields.
+The developer can input their own direction indicator sounds or use the default sounds in `Sounds->Left.wav` and `Sounds->Right.wav`.*
 6. *When you want to play the **ShoulderLocalizationManager** alerts, call the function `PlayLocationAlert()` or `PlayAlertWithDefinedTarget()` as documented above.*
 </details>